hexdreamer/tesseract-build/README.md

 #### Initialize API handler

-Create an API handler and initialize it with the trained data's parent folder, the data's filename, and an *OCR engine mode (OEM)*.  **OEM_LSTM_ONLY** is the latest neural-net recognition engine, which has some advantage in text-line recognition over the previous engine.
+Create an API handler and initialize it with the trained data's parent folder, the trained data's language name, and an *OCR engine mode (OEM)*.  **OEM_LSTM_ONLY** is the latest neural-net recognition engine, which has some advantage in text-line recognition over the previous engine.

 ```swift
 let tessAPI = TessBaseAPICreate()!